FuelLabs/fuels-ts/apps/docs/src/guide/wallet-manager/getting-started-with-wallet-manager.md

 A vault in `WalletManager` serves as a secure container for wallets.
 The `WalletManager` manages wallets by interacting with these vaults, supporting operations such as `getAccounts`, which returns public information about all wallets stored in the vault, and `exportAccount`, which exports a private key for a given wallet address.

 To add a vault, we utilize the `addVault` method.
-Here's how we can create a Private Key vault and add a private key from a wallet we own:
+Here's how we can create a private key vault and add a private key from a wallet we own:

 <<< @/../../docs-snippets/src/guide/wallet-manager/getting-started-with-wallet-manager.test.ts#getting-started-with-wallet-manager-3{ts:line-numbers}